CompNet/Pang/README.md

 4. `x A B C A,B,C` : graphs containing the pattern

-The format of the file containing the graph labels is as follows:
+The format of the file containing the graph labels is as follows: each line contains an unique integer, corresponding to the label of the graph in the same line in the graph file.

-**TODO**

 ### Processing